AlabasterRig/FallGuySurvival/README.md

 - Jumping while in the air or clicking the jump button again reduces stamina.
 - If Hunger reduces to 0 , then thirst will stop reducing.
 - Hunger and Thirst Stats are not being saved or loaded.
 (Can be both)
+- Only 2 Stats are getting stored currently on the code level.

 ## Current Bugs:
 - If Hunger reduces to 0 , then thirst will stop reducing.
-- Hunger and Thirst Stats are not being saved or loaded.
-(Can be both)
+- Only 2 Stats are getting stored currently on the code level.

 ## Fixed Bugs
 - Stamina does not reduce even after reaching 0 while holding Left Shift.
 - Jumping while in the air or clicking the jump button again reduces stamina.
+- Hunger and Thirst Stats are not being saved or loaded.
+(Can be both) - It was Both.

 ### Fixed Bugs Code
 - Jumping while in the air or clicking the jump button again reduces stamina.